haskellfoundation/hs-opt-handbook.github.io/src/Preliminaries/what_makes_fast_hs.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Poor domain modeling is a catch all phrase for constructing a program that has a high impedance to the problem domain.
-The problem domain requires specific actions that abide by specific invariants, if those actions are hard to do, and those invariants hard to abide by, then you have a high impedance between the problem domain and the program working on the problem domain.
-Obviously this is problem specific and so we cannot provide a canonical example, instead we'll provide a set of guidelines to describe when you know you have high impedance and how to fix it.
+The problem domain dictates the computation that the program must do; it requires specific actions that abide by specific invariants, if those actions are hard to express, and those invariants hard to abide by, then you have a high impedance between the problem domain and the program domain.
+Obviously this is problem specific and we cannot provide a canonical example, instead we'll provide a set of guidelines to describe when you know you have high impedance and how to fix it.

 How do I know if I have Poor Domain Modeling